Joy's garden flowers

 "When you do things from your soul, you feel a river moving in you, a joy."
 (Rumi)

-Hod within Hod is like being inside a giant Tibetan singing bowl or my hand-made African djembe drum.
+Hod within Hod is like being inside a giant Tibetan or crystal singing bowl or my hand-made African djembe drum.

 "Hearing the songs of the angels resonate as they praise the splendor, the glory / Hod of G*d’s love."
 (Chellema)